KRIISHSHARMA/5G_TECHNOLOGY_ARCHITECTURE_AND_PROTOCOLS/README.md

 - `similary when there is call coming from another IMS network for the user in this IMS network then that call will come to I-CSCF and the I-CSCF would check with the UDM which S-CSCF the call user is assigned and after that the I-CSCF would pass that SIP call to the corresponding S-CSCF which is assingned to the called user`
 - S-CSCF ASSIGNMENT AND SESSION ROUTING
 - routing SIP requests from other SIP networks
-  - queries UDM to find S-CSCF of called sunscriber
+  - queries UDM to find S-CSCF of called subscriber
   - routes call to that S-CSCF

 ## S(SERVING)-CSCF in IMS